Choya5011/Poobar/README.md

     * Relies on (custom) panel title to place panels.
 These are accessible inside the CUI layout editor
     * Panels can be swapped out if the same title is kept or if the script is modified
     * Refer to [Useful to know](#useful-to-know) for further info on main panel
-* Panels within the tab script are not hardcoded, they can edited.
+* Panels within the tab script are not hardcoded, they can be edited.

 # Install
 ## Fonts